Anglican Missions and Missionaries, 1701–1965 Conference Timetable

 Conference Opening (1:30—2:00 PM)

-- Taunya Dawson — The Missional Role of the Society for the Propagation of the Gospel in Settling the Loyalists in Nova Scotia
+- Taunya Dawson — The Missional Role of the Society for the Propagation of the Gospel in Settling the Digby Loyalists

 - Kara Mandryk — “We live what loving your neighbour meant”: The Bishop’s Messengers’ Ministry of Presence, Perseverance, and Provision in the Diocese of Brandon,1928-1979